 These are the printing methods used at Inkthreadable:

 DTG: Direct to Garment, what we specialise in.
-In the simplest terms possible, this is a print method similar to standard inkjet printing - where a print head passes over the garment and lays down colour inks based on your artwork.
-It's a digital method capable of high-quality prints using as many colours as necessary.
+In the simplest terms possible, this is a print method similar to standard inkjet printing where a print head passes over the garment and lays down colour inks based on your artwork.
+It's a digital method capable of high-quality prints using as many colours as required.

 Screen printing: Layers of ink are passed through prepared screens, one layer at a time.
 The ink is then cured under heat.
 This method is cost effective in large volume orders, depending on order and colour volume.
 Please note that Inkthreadable no longer offers screen printing.

 Design file types